 Step Two: Spreading

-Beyond the traditional sharing, you must do (Twitter, Facebook, LinkedIn, Pinterest and StumbleUpon to mention the main ones).
+Beyond the traditional sharing, you must do (Twitter, Facebook, LinkedIn, Pinterest to mention the main ones).
 You want to syndicate your content on four major publishing outlets: Quora, LinkedIn Publishing, Medium, and beBee.

 How to use Quora for Content Amplification